SOCIAL MEDIA STRATEGIES

 - Comply with state and federal copyright laws.

-FINALISTS: The top five (5) individuals or teams with the highest prejudged score will participate in the presentation portion of this event.
+FINALISTS: The top eight (8) individuals or teams with the highest prejudged score will participate in the presentation portion of this event at SLC.

 - Equipment Setup: 5 min (if exceeded, the amount of time exceeded will be deducted from the presentation time)